Camino Primitivo de Santiago – 12 nights

 When to go?

 Best months to walk: May, June, September, October

 Other possible months: April, July, August

 The shorter option from Lugo to Santiago can be done at any time of year; the weather in the Asturian Hills limits the walking season for the rest of the walk as shown below.
 We recommend May-June for flowers and October for autumn colour and pleasant walking conditions.
 July and August should be avoided as it can be very hot and the crowd of boisterous pilgrims may overwhelm.
-Try to be in Santiago on a Friday evening to enjoy the pilgrims’ service in the cathedral, when the Botafumeiro is in full swing.
+Try to be in Santiago on a Friday evening to enjoy the pilgrims’ service in the cathedral, and when the Botafumeiro might be in full swing.
 Use the calendar below to see in more detail the best times to walk.

 Temperature and rainfall chart for Lugo

 Arrive in Oviedo, settle into your hotel and wander around the old town and cathedral before supper and a good night's sleep before you start your journey.